-- Week 1: Introduce yourself by summarizing how you think that economic realities constrain democracy.
-Please feel free to highlight one particular mechanism or phenomenon. - Week 5: Review arguments for government intervention in the economy with respect three instruments: market regulation, fiscal policies, and monetary policies. - Week 6: Choose between two questions: 1) How did democratization make the gold standard and free trade unfeasible?
-2) What was the rationale behind the liberalization of economic affairs in the late 20th century, and has it delivered on his claimed promises? - Week 9: Has the crisis prompted reevaluation of government policies?
+- Week 1: Introduce yourself by answering the survey questions. - Week 2: Summarize how you think that economic realities constrain democracy.
+Please feel free to highlight one particular mechanism or phenomenon. - Week 6: Review arguments for government intervention in the economy with respect to three instruments: market regulation, fiscal policies, and monetary policies. - Week 7: Choose between two questions: 1) How did democratization make the gold standard and free trade unfeasible?
+2) What was the rationale behind the liberalization of economic affairs in the late 20th century, and has it delivered on his claimed benefits? - Week 10: Has the crisis prompted reevaluation of government policies?
 Please focus on one of the following three topics: regulation of banks, fiscal policy, and monetary policy.